 3. Turkey Sausages

-Nutrition: 14 grams of protein per 2oz serving (3)
+Nutrition: 14 grams of protein per 3-ounce serving (3)

 4. Cottage Cheese

-Not only is cottage cheese a high-protein breakfast food that is quick and convenient, but it can be eaten as a sweet or savory dish paired with everything from fruit and honey to meat and grains.
+Not only is cottage cheese a high-protein breakfast food that is quick and convenient but it can be eaten as a sweet or savory dish paired with everything from fruit and honey to meat and grains.
 It also works well in breakfast baked goods such as cottage cheese pancakes.
 A mere 1/2 cup serving of 2% cottage cheese contains as much protein as a 3oz serving of chicken and more than a serving of eggs.

 Nutrition: 12 grams per 1/2 cup serving (4)

 5. Smoked Salmon

 Although not as common in the standard North American diet, fish is excellent breakfast food.
 Not only does it contain a ton of protein, but fatty sources of fish like salmon are also rich sources of omega-3 fatty acids which are essential for optimal health.
-Smoked salmon is delicious paired with a bagel and cream cheese or cottage cheese, but also works well cooked into scrambled eggs or omelets, or baked into fish cakes.
+Smoked salmon is delicious in a sandwich, paired with a bagel and cream cheese or cottage cheese, and also works well cooked into scrambled eggs or omelets, or baked into fish cakes.
 In addition to salmon, tuna, cod, and mackerel all work well for breakfast and, if you are feeling adventurous, give sardines a try for a quick and easy high-protein breakfast option.

-Nutrition: 16 grams of protein per 3oz serving (5)
+Nutrition: 16 grams of protein per 3-ounce serving (5)

 Whether you are vegan, vegetarian, or not, tofu is an excellent alternative to eggs and can easily be cooked into a hearty veggie-packed scramble in minutes for a high-protein breakfast.
-Roughly 3/4 cup of extra-firm tofu, broken into pieces and cooked into a scrambled, can serve as a plant-based protein replacement for 2 eggs.
+Roughly 3/4 cup of extra-firm tofu, broken into pieces and cooked into a tofu scramble, can serve as a plant-based protein replacement for 2 eggs.
 However, because tofu can be a little bland on its own, be sure to add lots of spices, herbs, and seasonings to ensure that it is well-flavored.

 Nutrition: 8 grams of protein per 3-ounce serving (6)

 7. Black Beans

-Nutrition: 15 grams of protein per 1 cup serving (7)
+Nutrition: 15 grams of protein per 1 cup serving, cooked (7)